How to Carry a Baby Without Throwing Your Back Out

 How to Carry a Baby When They’re Older Than 6 Months

 There are two reasons the Bhil people of Central India don’t cruise around with their kids in Baby Bjorns.
-First, they overload and pull your shoulders out of a healthy posture while preventing your kid from snuggling against your body.
+First, they overload your shoulders and pull them out of a healthy posture while preventing your kid from snuggling against your body.
 Second, Baby Bjorn has no distribution in Rajasthan.
-Once their kids are big enough for it, they haul them on their backs.
+Once their kids are big enough for it, the Bhil people haul their children on their backs.